tahoe-lafs/tahoe-lafs/docs/INSTALL.rst

 Now you are ready to deploy a decentralized filesystem.
 You will use the ``tahoe`` executable to create, configure, and launch your Tahoe-LAFS nodes.
-See :doc:`running` for instructions on how to do that.
+See `running.rst`_ for instructions on how to do that.

+.. _running.rst: running.rst